 We adjusted the amounts according to the nearest pack sizes available; it’s a pretty flexible recipe in terms of volumes.
 I’m listing the ingredients as we used them.
 The original ingredient details and volumes are provided in brackets in the ingredients list, below.

-1 teaspoon paprika
+- 1 tsp paprika

-freshly ground black pepper
+- black pepper

-1 tablespoon smooth French mustard
+- 1 tbsp French mustard

-- Trim the fat from the beef and cut into short strips, about a centimetre wide.
+Trim the fat from the beef and cut into short strips, about a centimetre wide.

-- Quarter the mushrooms and dice or slice the onions.
+Dice or slice the onions.

-- Roll the beef strips in the paprika, salt and pepper and put aside.
+Roll the beef strips in the paprika, salt and pepper and put aside.

-- In a large frying pan/saute pan heat some butter and olive oil, add the onions and cook until soft.
+In a large frying pan/saute pan heat some butter and olive oil, add the onions and cook until soft.

-- Add the mushrooms and cook until tender.
+Add the mushrooms and cook until tender.

-- Stir the mustard into the onion and mushrooms mixture and then tip the beef (and juices) in too.
+Stir the mustard into the onion and mushrooms mixture and then tip the beef (and juices) in too.

-- Pour in the sour cream and stir through to heat.
+Pour in the sour cream and stir through to heat.